 Either way, having the terms of the repayment agreement in writing would be most helpful if a formal dispute of the account status is filed.

 Disputing Your Account

 Besides going to the creditor, you can dispute the status of how the account is being reported by contacting the credit bureau directly.
 Only file the dispute with the credit bureau or bureaus displaying account information you believe to be incorrect.
-The dispute would need to be based on the most recent copy of your credit file, which could be obtained for free by visiting https://www.annualcreditreport.com/index.action.
+The dispute would need to be based on the most recent copy of your credit file.
+Access your credit report for free.
 You can start your dispute directly on the credit bureaus’ websites, by phone or mail, and you can expect to have a resolution within 30 days.

 If all else fails and you still feel that your account is being mismanaged or incorrectly reported, you may want to consult an attorney with your local legal aid office.

 For more information about charge-off accounts and debt collection, feel free to browse our library and other resources.
-You can start by reading about the details of a charged-off account here: https://www.nfcc.org/resources/blog/ask-expert-charged-off-account/
+You can start by reading about the details of a charged-off account.

 I would also recommend speaking with a nonprofit credit counselor to identify some long-term solutions to any debt challenges you may continue to face.
-The easiest way to connect is to visit https://www.nfcc.org/locator/ or call 800-388-2227.
+Connect with a counselor online or call 800-388-2227.